albertopereira/closer-project/docs/architecture.md

 ### Functional description

+#### Summary
 The following diagram describes the several use cases for the application:

 ![enter image description here](http://albertopereira.com/images/use_cases.png)

+#### Generation of views

+A view object, served through the API as a JSON object, has also a representation in the database.
+When generating views for publish, a JSON file corresponding to that view is created and stored locally.
+The API serves that file, and not programatically create and send a JSON response for each request.
+This allows for easier scalability in the future, if need be, by, for instance, serving those JSON files through a CDN.

+Hence, while creating a view, a user with editor permissions has two different actions:

+1. the creation of the view, that allows for an unpublished version of a view
+2. the publication of the view, that creates the JSON representation file

+Only after the publication of the view it can be accessed through the API.

 Internationalisation
 --------------------